agabriel81/terraform-aro/README.md

 Access the ARO console and **install the OpenShift GitOps** using the official documentation [1] (version 1.12 at the time of writing).

-Create a GitOps application for installating the Cert-manager, Kiali, Jaeger and ServiceMesh Operators, with ServiceMeshControlPlane and ServiceMeshMemberRoll CRDs pointing the `mesh_gitops_cluster` directory of this repository.
+Create a GitOps application for installating the Cert-Manager, Kiali, Tempo and ServiceMesh Operators, with ServiceMeshControlPlane and ServiceMeshMemberRoll CRDs pointing the `mesh_gitops_cluster` directory of this repository.

 This process requires `cluster-admin` permissions to the `openshift-gitops-argocd-application-controller` ServiceAccount: